Thomas Houston

 Thomas Houston (c.
-1777 – 27 December 1803), although born in Ireland, was considered a Tyneside poet/songwriter.
+1777 – 27 December 1803) was a poet/songwriter from Tyneside.
+He was born in Ireland.

 Brief details

 Houston was a Tyneside based poet/songwriter, who, according to the information given by W & T Fordyce (publishers) on page 233 in The Tyne Songster published in 1840, has the poem or song "Mary Drew" attributed to his name.
 He was a native of Ireland and was, by trade, a brassfounder.

 In a brief biography in the same book, he is also credited with writing a play "The Term-day, or Unjust Steward" and several poems, odes and songs including "The progress of Madness" and "A Race to Hell", the latter portraying two notorious characters infamous in Newcastle at the time.